 Project management professionals know how to plan for project glitches and they’re skilled at developing effective contingency plans, but sometimes events happen outside the Project Team that spark panic internally.
 Don’t let the unexpected block your team’s path to success.
 Even if these four scenarios seem outside your control, there are steps you can take to help everyone continue moving forward in the face of the unknown.

 A key team member leaves.
-Whether it’s a senior mentor or someone with valuable niche experience, PMOs may risk dips in productivity and morale when essential members exit the organization.
-Not only might the rest of the team wonder how outstanding action items will be addressed, they could also be pondering if the shakeup is a sign the PMO or its parent organization are having difficulties, or if a career-affecting reorganization is in the works.
+Whether it’s a senior mentor or someone with valuable niche experience, Project Teams may risk dips in productivity and morale when essential members exit the organization.
+Not only might the rest of the team wonder how outstanding action items will be addressed, they could also be pondering if the shakeup is a sign the Project Team or its parent organization are having difficulties, or if a career-affecting reorganization is in the works.

 Tips: Have succession plans (even if they’re informal) in place for key members of the project team.
 Ensure that knowledge transfer happens on an ongoing basis through mentoring or similar programs, and identify backup and secondary personnel to receive training on critical skills.
 Identify external experts you can call on if necessary.

 A primary stakeholder drops support for a project.
 This can happen for any number of reasons—their group’s focus shifts, market pressures cause them to adjust their priorities, etc.—but if it’s a key stakeholder that’s left the project, it may cause panic within the Project Team.
 Are other stakeholders considering following suit?
 Will budget approvals be more difficult to obtain?
 Can this project survive?

 Tips: Broaden support for your team by working to cultivate strong relationships with all stakeholders in a project, not just those individuals who wield the most influence within the organization.
 If one supporter leaves, immediately contact the remaining stakeholder groups to discuss the situation and develop plans for addressing any pending requests that may be affected.